 How CPAP Works

-A CPAP machine is an electrical device, small enough and quiet enough to sit on a nightstand.
-It takes in air from the room, lightly pressurizes it and delivers it through a flexible tube to a special mask.
-CPAP uses ordinary air to keep your airway open while you sleep.
-It is not the same as oxygen therapy, although oxygen can be added for people who need both.
-A complete CPAP system has several essential components:
+A CPAP machine is a small and quiet electrical device.
+It takes in room air, lightly pressurizes it and delivers it through a flexible tube to a special mask to keep your airway open while you sleep.
+It’s not the same as oxygen therapy, although oxygen can be added for people who require both.
+A CPAP system has several essential components:

-- a special face mask and straps that hold the mask in place (headgear)
+A special face mask and straps which hold the mask in place (headgear); and

-Other components and/or accessories, such as a heated humidifier, may be added to enhance comfort or provide flexibility for travel.
-Our healthcare professional will help you to determine what your equipment needs are based on your lifestyle.
+Other components and/or accessories such as a heated humidifier may be added to enhance comfort or provide flexibility for travel.

 The CPAP air stream pressure must match each individual’s needs.
 Usually this pressure is determined during or after the first sleep study in the sleep clinic after the initial OSAS diagnosis.
 The sleep technician tests various levels of CPAP during sleep to determine the optimum CPAP pressure so your physician can issue a prescription.

 Contact a ProResp office to arrange a time to meet with one of our CPAP specialists and learn more about OSAS and CPAP.
 We will help you select the appropriate system and mask and initiate therapy.